suffolklibraries/sljekyll/elibrary/zinio/index.md

 ### On the RBdigital app for Android, iOS and Amazon Kindle Fire

 1. Press the three horizontal lines on the top left-hand side of the app and select 'Magazines'.
 Alternatively, if you are looking at the 'Checked Out' screen, you can press 'Explore' on the top right-hand side
 2. Select the magazine you want and press 'Checkout'.
-You have the option to receive email notifications when the next issue of the magazine becomes available
+You have the option to receive email notifications when the next issue of the magazine becomes available. <strong>Some iOS users may see the 'download from cloud' symbol instead of 'Checkout.'</strong>
 3. Press the 'Read' button underneath the magazine's picture to view it
 4. To view all of your magazines, press the three horizontal lines on the top left-hand side of the app and select 'Checked Out'.